DFHack/dfhack/Readme.rst

 tubefill
 --------
 Fills all the adamantine veins again.
+Veins that were hollow will be left alone.

+Options:
+ :hollow:            fill in naturally hollow veins too

-Veins that were empty will be filled in too, but might still trigger a demon invasion (this is a known bug).
+Beware that filling in hollow veins may trigger a demon invasion

 extirpate
 ---------